GaboGo/movie-portal/README.md

 # Requeriments

 * Developed in AngularJS and uising the movieorg API
-* Desig is not responsive
+* Design is not responsive
 * Not usig any preprocessor.